Stuycs-K/project03-final-9-audhyr-andersons/DEVLOG.md

 Started sending data between client and server to make game work between terminals and computers

 Worked on reading and writing structs between the server and the client

+### 2024-01-11 - Brief description
+Added functions to make the game work on the server side Continued testing networking and cleaning up the client
 ## Riasat Audhy

 ### 2024-01-03 - Brief description